KennethanCeyer/OKR/README.md

 ---

 ### Objective 3
-- Become a team member for the team.
+- :wave: Become a team member for the team.

 ### Key Results
 - Key 1: Talking over `100` sentences a day